MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netringbufferreturncompletedpacketsthroughindex.md

 Remarks
 -------

-The NetAdapter datapath requires packets to be completed in the order that they are given to your driver.
+The NetAdapter data path requires packets to be completed in the order in which they are given to your driver.
-If your driver can complete some packets out-of-order, then you may use **NetRingBufferReturnCompletedPacketsThroughIndex** to simplify your completion path.
+If your driver can complete some packets out of order, you can use **NetRingBufferReturnCompletedPacketsThroughIndex** to simplify your completion path.

-To use this convenience function, first set the **Completed** flag on all packets that your driver is done with, whether they were processed successfully or not.
+To use this convenience function, first set the **Completed** flag on the first fragment of all packets with which your driver is finished, whether the packets were processed successfully or not.
-Then, call **NetRingBufferReturnCompletedPacketsThroughIndex** to batch the completion of all consecutive packets that have the **Completed** flag.
+Then, call **NetRingBufferReturnCompletedPacketsThroughIndex** to batch the completion of all consecutive packets  for which the first fragment has the **Completed** flag set.

 **NetRingBufferReturnCompletedPacketsThroughIndex** completes packets by writing a new value to the **BeginIndex** of the ring buffer.

-If you always complete packets in order, it is more efficient to just write to **BeginIndex** directly, rather than to use the **Completed** flag with **NetRingBufferReturnCompletedPacketsThroughIndex**.
+If you always complete packets in order, it is more efficient to write to **BeginIndex** directly, rather than using the **Completed** flag with **NetRingBufferReturnCompletedPacketsThroughIndex**.

-Typically you would call **NetRingBufferReturnCompletedPacketsThroughIndex** once just before returning from the Advance callback.
+Typically you would call **NetRingBufferReturnCompletedPacketsThroughIndex** once just before returning from [*EVT_RXQUEUE_ADVANCE*](evt-rxqueue-advance.md) or [*EVT_TXQUEUE_ADVANCE*](evt-txqueue-advance.md).
 There's no advantage to calling **NetRingBufferReturnCompletedPacketsThroughIndex** more than once per Advance call; the API is designed for batching.

-The [**NetRingBufferReturnCompletedPackets**](netringbufferreturncompletedpackets.md) routine is similar, but always considers all packets owned by your driver.
+The [**NetRingBufferReturnCompletedPackets**](netringbufferreturncompletedpackets.md) routine is similar, but examines all packets owned by your driver.
 **NetRingBufferReturnCompletedPacketsThroughIndex** allows you to limit the search to a specific range of packets owned by your driver.
-If you don't need to control the exact range of packets that are completed, you can use the simpler method **NetRingBufferReturnCompletedPackets** instead of **NetRingBufferReturnCompletedPacketsThroughIndex**.
+If you don't need to control the exact range of packets that are completed, you can use the simpler method [**NetRingBufferReturnCompletedPackets**](netringbufferreturncompletedpackets.md) instead of **NetRingBufferReturnCompletedPacketsThroughIndex**.

 For more info, see [Transferring Network Data](transferring-network-data.md).